AlexShukhman/parth/README.md

 ## Warranty and Liability

 **_PLEASE NOTE:_** This software is offered for FREE with NO WARRANTY and LIMITED LIABILITY to the Parth™ team for the issues that may arise by using it under the [GNU General Public License](https://www.gnu.org/licenses/gpl-3.0.en.html).
-If you have any issues with our software, please report them in our [github issues page](https://github.com/smop-technologies/parth/issues), but we cannot guarantee that those issues will be fixed in a reasonible or timely manner.
+If you have any issues with our software, please report them in our [github issues page](https://github.com/smop-technologies/parth/issues), but we cannot guarantee that those issues will be fixed in a reasonable or timely manner.
 If you intend on using Parth™, you must assume all risks of doing so.